foureight84/sofle-keyboard-pimoroni/README.md

 ### Firmware Build Customizations

 #### Scrolling direction
 The trackball motion will scroll when the `_LOWER` layer is active.
 The default scroll movement matches the trackball's direction.
-If you want to reverse the horizonal or verical scroll directions, add the following to ```keyboards/sofle/keymaps/foureight84/config.h```:
+If you want to reverse the horizonal or verical scroll directions, add the following constants to ```keyboards/sofle/keymaps/foureight84/config.h```:

 ```
     #define TRACKBALL_REVERSE_VSCROLL true //Vertical scroll